 1. The Juilliard School in New York, New York

-Some of the specializations offered at this top music college include orchestral instruments, harpsichord, piano and organ.
-Focused programs in guitar, jazz studies and voice are also available.
+Focused programs in dance, drama guitar, playwriting, jazz studies and voice are available.
 Through collaborative partnerships with Columbia University and Barnard College, the school also provides training to non-Juilliard students who successfully audition.

 2. Manhattan School of Music in New York, NY

 |School Highlight: Founded in 1917, the Manhattan School of Music offers a range of music education programs for approximately 900 students each year.|

 Undergraduates can major in a variety of classical and jazz instruments, from the bassoon to the violin.
 They can also take courses in music theory and history while participating in performances and competitions.

 Graduate programs include a Master of Music (M.M.) in several areas, such as classical studies, contemporary performance, jazz arts and orchestral performance.
 A Doctor of Musical Arts (D.M.A.) is also available.
 In conjunction with Teachers College at Columbia University, the Manhattan School of Music offers a dual-degree program that culminates in a Master of Music and a Master of Education in Music Education (Ed.M.), as well as a K-12 teaching certification.

 |School Highlight: In 2015, U.S. News and World Report ranked this school the third-best college in the nation, as well as the third best value school.|